While Fastly is a newer CDN compared to some others, it’s a reliable platform that offers a range of services, including DDoS mitigation.

 - Click on Kinsta DNS in the left sidebar navigation in MyKinsta.

-- Click the Manage link for the domain you want to add a DNS record to.
+- Click on the domain you want to add a DNS record to.

 - Click the Add a DNS record button.